New states of Germany: Far-right

+The AfD became the biggest party in all five former East German states in the 2024 European Parliament election in Germany.

+In the 2024 Thuringian state election, the AfD became the first far-right party in Germany since the Nazi Party to win a plurality of seats in a state election, its was also the best ever performance and the first time it placed first in a state election in Germany.

+In the 2025 federal election, the AfD emerged as the largest party in all five former East German states.

 Protest vote

 Fringe parties, particularly the AfD and The Left, receive a large number of protest votes in eastern Germany, which causes voter shifting from left to right and vice versa.

 The Pirate Party Germany was chosen slightly more frequently in the East (10.1 percent) than in the West (8.1 percent) of Berlin.
 Among those under 30 years of age in East Berlin, the Pirates were the second most popular party with 20 percent of the votes.
 For example, none of the parties elected to the Berlin House of Representatives in 2011 lost a high proportion of their voters to the AfD as the Pirates at the next election in 2016 (16%).
 Other findings also suggest that some of their voters, like the AfD, regard the Pirate Party primarily as a protest party.

-The election slogans of the DVU in the regional elections in Saxony-Anhalt in 1998 were directed primarily against the politicians already represented in parliament: "Not the people - the political bigwigs, will dole!"
+The election slogans of the DVU in the regional elections in Saxony-Anhalt in 1998 were directed primarily against the politicians already represented in parliament: "Not the people – the political bigwigs, will dole!"
 And "German, let's not make the sow you.
-DVU - The protest in the election against dirty things from above".
-In particular, politically dissatisfied people were advertised towards with the slogan "vote protest - vote German."
+DVU – The protest in the election against dirty things from above".
+In particular, politically dissatisfied people were advertised towards with the slogan "vote protest – vote German."
 At the time, the DVU had 12.9% of the votes.

 Independence

 In 1991, the PDS demanded the right for Thuringia to leave the united Germany in its draft of the constitution, which ultimately did not pass.

 Tatjana Festerling was a leader in the Dresden Pegida demonstrations from February 2015 to mid-April 2016 after Kathrin Oertel withdrew.
 She demanded the "Säxit"—the secession of Saxony from the Federal Republic of Germany—on October 12, 2015, after she had already demanded the rebuilding of the former Iron Curtain over Germany on March 9, 2015.

+The Freie Sachsen (Free Saxons) party supports "Säxit".